arangodb/docs/3.9/aql/operations-window.md

 ---
 layout: default
-description: The WINDOW keyword can be used for aggregations over related rows
+description: Aggregate adjacent documents or value ranges with a sliding window
 title: Aggregation with WINDOW in AQL
 ---
 WINDOW
 =======

-Aggregate adjacent documents or value ranges with a sliding window {:class="lead"}
+{{ page.description }}
+{:class="lead"}

 The `WINDOW` operation can be used for aggregations over adjacent documents, or